 HOSPITAL BENEFITS Charges billed by a facility In-Network Out-of-Network Inpatient Services 100%, after Deductible not covered

-- Prior Approval.
+Prior Approval.
 Prior Approval is required for all inpatient admissions as well as specific outpatient medical services and procedures and some Durable Medical Equipment.
-See the Cost Management Section for a detailed list of services which require prior approval. - Room and Board Allowances.
-Covered Charges for room and board during an inpatient admission shall be limited to the lesser of the billed charge or the Allowable Charge established by the Plan.
+See the Cost Management Section for a detailed list of services which require Prior Approval.